 Here’s a few screenshots to highlight the functionality of the search tool.

 Do you use AirBnB?
 Please share any other tips you have in the comments section below.
 If you liked this post, please join and contribute to the Analytical Traveler community.
-Feel free to send me a message here.
+Feel free to send me a message directly if you prefer.

 Related Post: Top 5 Reasons Why I Love AirBnB